 This building was constructed in 1953 and has 71,937 square feet of office, classroom and lab spaces.
 The occupant of the building is the College of Agriculture and Natural Resources.
-Due to its lab needs and generally poor condition of all its systems, this building was slated for a full renovation and an addition should space needs require.
+Due to the College's laboratory needs and the generally poor condition of all the building systems, this building was slated for a full renovation and an addition, should space needs require.
 The project scope of the renovation consists of window replacement; masonry repointing; restroom renovations; and mechanical system upgrades (including laboratory ventilation).
-An architecture and engineering team is developing design and construction drawings.
-A Construction Manager at Risk has been selected and construction planning is underway.
+An architecture and engineering team has completed construction drawings and the Construction Manager has released them for bidding.
+The University anticipates starting construction in summer 2012